tanoManzo/notes/nih/NCBI/DNABERT pre-trained Bidirectional Encoder Representations from Transformers model for DNA-language in genome 1.md

 ## Intro
 Deciphering the language of DNA for hidden instructions has been one of the major goals of biological research (Andersson and Sandelin, 2020).
 While the genetic code explaining how DNA is translated into proteins is universal, the regulatory code that determines when and how the genes are expressed varies across different cell-types and organisms (Nirenberg et al., 1965).
-Same [[Cis-regulatory elements (CREs)]] often have distinct functions and activities in different biological contexts, while widely spaced multiple CREs may cooperate, resulting in context-dependent use of alternative promoters with varied functional roles.
-Such observations suggest existence of [[polysemy]] and distant semantic relationship within sequence codes, which are key properties of natural language.
+Same [[Cis-regulatory elements (CREs) 1]] often have distinct functions and activities in different biological contexts, while widely spaced multiple CREs may cooperate, resulting in context-dependent use of alternative promoters with varied functional roles.
+Such observations suggest existence of [[polysemy 1]] and distant semantic relationship within sequence codes, which are key properties of natural language.

 **Previous linguistics studies confirmed that the DNA, especially the non-coding region, indeed exhibits great similarity to human language, ranging from alphabets and [[lexicons]] to grammar and [[phonetics]] (Brendel and Busse, 1984; Head, 1987; Ji, 1999; Mantegna et al., 1994; Searls, 1992; 2002).
 However, how the semantics (i.e. functions) of CREs vary across different contexts (up and downstream nucleotide sequences) remains largely unknown.**